EleneLomi/Fertilisers_InFerGW4IVFHackathon_SpermMotility/README.md

 ---

-# Introduction
+# Introduction and Background

-(Elene: Need to edit)
 In the 1960s and 1970s, our understanding of the events in human oocyte fertilization grew to the point that in vitro fertilization (IVF) of human oocytes became possible.
 Ultimately, this knowledge led to the widely acclaimed first live birth of a “test tube baby,” Louise Brown, in England in 1978.
 Today, IVF accounts for millions of births worldwide and 1–3% of all births every year in the U.S. and Europe.
 The use of IVF has been on the rise recently, mostly as a result of deferred childbearing, and there is no reason to believe that this trend will alter.
 The focus of a great deal of research nowadays is to improve on the current ~30% success rate of IVF.
 Artificial intelligence and computational modelling have been gaining traction for their potential to improve outcomes for IVF.
-In this project, we try to use computational tools to improve fertility outcomes in the IVF clinic.
-Specifically, our objective is to develop tracking software to carry out real-time analysis of individual sperm cells, which would ultimately assist embryologists in selecting the better sperm for injection in IVF treatments.
+In this project, we use computer vision and unsupervised learning tools to create an automated workflow which can quickly identify sperm motility patterns from video data of individual sperm, which could ultimately assist embryologists in selecting viable sperm for use in IVF treatments.

-# Background
+# Overview

 Our objective was to conduct a temporal analysis of sperm movement patterns observed throughout the duration of the videos.
-This involved developing an algorithm to extract quantitative motility parameters from the videos, including velocity, straight-line distance and curvilinear distance.
+To achieve this we developed an algorithm to extract path data a video dataset and calculated quantitative motility parameters such as the velocity, straight-line distance and curvilinear distance.

-Furthermore, we aimed to classify sperm motility patterns using unsupervised machine learning techniques.
-We used a method of expert approach to cluster the data without using labels.
-We then labeled a few of the cells as either progressive or non-progressive in order to interpret the clusters.
-This approach gave us an accuracy of over 90%.
+We then used the raw path data and calculated motility parameters to classify sperm motility patterns using unsupervised machine learning techniques.
+More specifically, we employed a mixture of experts approach to cluster the data and identify anomalies, which was later evaluated against a hand labelled test data set and shown to have an accuracy of over 90%.
+Our methodology is summarised in Figure 1.

-# Overview

 <div>
 <div style="display:flex">